Adjective for Class 7

 Types of Adjectives

-2. Distributive Adjectives: describe individual members of a group, one at a time.
+2. Distributive Adjectives: They describe individual members of a group, one at a time.
 For example, I have every flower among these in my garden.

-4. Adjective of Numbers: tell us how many or in what order something or someone appears.
+4. Adjective of Numbers: They tell us how many or in what order something or someone appears.
 For example, I am the sixth person in line.

-5. Demonstrative Adjectives: help to point out or identify a specific noun (a person, place, or thing).
+5. Demonstrative Adjectives: They help to point out or identify a specific noun (a person, place, or thing).
 For example, I have made these cookies.

 Degree of Comparison